I'm logged in. Now how do I get to my courses?

 You can also click the Courses tab found in the top frame to see a list of every course you have ever been enrolled in (unless the course has been disabled).

-Beginning Summer 2013, you can use Course-to-Course navigation to move from one course to another, without have to go back to your My Courses (sortable) modules.
+You can use Course-to-Course navigation to move from one course to another, without have to go back to the My Current / Recent Courses module.
 Click the down-arrow located at the end of the course name, in the top left of your course page, then click on the name of the course you want to jump to.
 You will land in the same page or task as the course you are jumping out of.
 For example, if you are working in the Grade Center of a course and jump to another course, you will land in its Grade Center.

 The default for this module is to display only the current semester's courses (or in the case of yearlong courses, the current academic year's courses).
 To display your course sites from previous semesters and courses that are not semester-based, click on the small circle icon found in the module header, check the boxes next to the semesters and the courses within those semesters you want shown and click Submit.
 To display courses that are not semester-based, check the box next to Show Other Courses and click Submit.